 Grantham is a decidedly white-collar town, with fully 95.42% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Grantham is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Grantham who work in food service (34.97%), personal care services (16.53%), and sales jobs (11.07%).

-Overall, Grantham’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Grantham’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Being a small town, Grantham does not have a public transit system used by locals to get to and from work.